googleapis/cloud-trace-nodejs/README.md

 ## Prerequisites

 1. Your application will need to be using Node.js version 0.12 or greater.
-1. You will need a [Google Cloud Platform Project](https://console.developers.google.com/project?_ga=1.258049870.576536942.1443543237).
+1. You will need a project in the [Google Developers Console](https://console.developers.google.com/project?_ga=1.258049870.576536942.1443543237).
 Your application can run anywhere, but the trace data is associated with a particular project.
 1. [Enable the Trace API](https://console.developers.google.com/flows/enableapi?apiid=cloudtrace) for your project.

 ## Installation